MTD for ITSA: Deadlines, Requirements, and How to Stay Compliant

 After you’ve submitted your four quarterly updates for the tax year, the next step is the Final Declaration.
 This is a crucial part of the MTD for Income Tax process, as it replaces the traditional self assessment tax return.
 The Final Declaration is where you review all your income and expenses for the year, make any necessary accounting adjustments, and confirm your final tax position with HMRC.

-You’ll need to use MTD-compatible accounting software or bridging software to submit your Final Declaration, ensuring all your digital records are accurate and complete.
+You’ll need to use MTD compatible accounting software or bridging software to submit your Final Declaration, ensuring all your digital records are accurate and complete.

 The deadline for this submission is 31 January following the end of the tax year, just like the current self assessment system.
 Getting your Final Declaration right is essential for self employed individuals and landlords, as it determines your final tax liability and helps avoid any delays or penalties.